Change Management Overview

 Purpose

 Change is the addition, modification, or removal of anything that could have a direct or indirect effect on services.
-The primary purpose of a Change Management process is to implement beneficial production changes, while lowering risk and minimizing any disruption to business operations, thus ensuring the best possible levels of service quality and availability are maintained.
+The primary purpose of a Change Management process is to implement beneficial production changes while lowering risk and minimizing any disruption to business operations, thus ensuring the best possible levels of service quality and availability are maintained.
 In addition, communicating changes to potentially impacted units across campus is essential for success.

 Change Advisory Board (CAB)